imomaliev/blogging/dev-to/Creating-vite-vue-ts-template/16-Project-configs-improvements/README.md

 1. `git add -u`
 1. `git cim 'update tsconfig: add tests to include and use @ as root'`
-1. But if we run our dev server we will get this error
+1. But if we run our dev server, we will get this error.

     ```console
     $ npm run dev